sadat8418/SketchBook/README.md

-# This app is created with REAcT, appwrite, threejs, reduxtoolkit, shadCN useRef and lots of love
+# This app is created with REAcT, appwrite, threejs, tinyMCE, reduxtoolkit, reacthookform, shadCN, useRef and lots of love

 //backend theke data astese kina if(req.query.search) {